-- (f) The Science and Engineering Graduate classification provides recent Science or Engineering graduates an opportunity to pursue a science or engineering career with Territory Generation. - (g) The mandatory minimum entry qualification is a science or engineering degree. - (h) The entry level pay point is: - (i) Band 2 Pay Point 1 for a graduate with a 3 year degree; or - (ii) Band 2 Pay Point 2 for a graduate with a 4 year degree.

-- (i) Graduates will participate in Territory Generation's Science and Engineering Graduate Program. - (j) On successful completion of the Graduate Program a graduate may be transferred to an available Band 2 Science and Engineering Professional position at their current pay point.
+- (f) The Science and Engineering Graduate classification provides recent Science or Engineering graduates an opportunity to pursue a science or engineering career with PWC. - (g) The mandatory minimum entry qualification is a science or engineering degree. - (h) The entry level pay point is: - (i) Band 2 Pay Point 1 for a Graduate with a 3 year degree; or - (ii) Band 2 Pay Point 2 for a Graduate with a 4 year degree. - (i) Graduates will participate in a Graduate Program. - (j) On successful completion of the Graduate Program a graduate may be transferred to an available Band 2 SEP position at their current pay point.